 The Handfasting ceremony is steeped in our ancient historical traditions and was the most common form of betrothal and marriage under Brehon Laws.
 Often these marriages would take place at large festivals such as Bealtaine, The Tailteann games in Meath or at places like the Hill of Tara, at sacred wells or the many sacred sites around the land.

 Today, Ireland’s marriage ceremonies have a required civil element (legal), which all couples must abide by, and then a spiritual element if the couple so chooses to incorporate.

-There are many variations of the traditional handfasting & many possible components to it.
-After the couple both declare their freedom from bonds to another & intent to enter into this union freely, the hands of the couple are clasped and fastened together with a cord or cords just before, just after, or during their vows are made to one another.
+There are many variations of the traditional handfasting and many possible components to it.
+After the couple both declare their freedom from bonds to another and intent to enter into this union freely, the hands of the couple are clasped and fastened together with a cord or cords just before, just after, or during their vows are made to one another.

 The wrapping of the cord forms an infinity symbol.
 The handfasting knot that is tied is a symbolic representation of oneness between the couple.
 In a show of unity, they become bound to each other.

 The ceremony has a few variations, you can use one cord and have the hands wrapped by your celebrant or you can choose a variety of colours and have a selection of your guests lay them over the hands.
 Each colour represents a gift or blessing bestowed upon the marriage.
 This is a really lovely way to include family and friends in the ceremony.

 Is it a legal marriage?